LandRegistry/acceptance-tests-lib/README.md

 gem install bundler
 ```

-Then install the required gems
+Then run bundler (this will install all required gems)

 ```
 bundle install